telverneck/automationPracticeRobotFramework/README.md

 ## Installation:
 - Requires Robot
 - Python 2.7 or above
-- after downloading the project, please install python and use this pip commands:
+- after downloading the project, please install python and use these pip commands:

 ```shell
 pip install robotframework